TheWalruzz/godot-questify/README.md

 ```gdscript
 Questify.toggle_quest_check(false)
 ```
+In this case, you'll have to manually tell Questify to update the queries using the `Questify.update_quests()` method

 ### Serialization and deserialization
 For most cases, Questify can holistically serialize and deserialize state of current quests using methods provided to the autoload: